-- National level statistics for fees for over 200 commonly performed dental procedures
+- National level statistics for fees for more than 200 commonly performed dental procedures

-- Average fees charged by general practitioners broken down into nine regional areas, using U.S. Census divisions
+- Average fees charged by general practitioners broken down into nine regional areas, based on U.S. Census divisions

 - Standard deviation and percentiles for each fee